Bhavesh Joshi Superhero

 Bhavesh Joshi Superhero is a 2018 Indian Hindi-language vigilante superhero action film directed by Vikramaditya Motwane under Phantom Films banner and co-written by Motwane along with Anurag Kashyap and Abhay Koranne.
 It stars Harshvardhan Kapoor in the lead role along with Priyanshu Painyuli, Ashish Verma and Nishikant Kamat in the supporting roles.
 This was Kamat's last appearance before his death on 17 August 2020.

 Bhavesh Joshi Superhero released theatrically on 1 June 2018, and was also screened at Neuchatel Film Festival.
-The film received generally mixed reviews from critics and became a box-office bomb grossing ₹4.35 crore on a budget of ₹21 crore.
+The film received generally mixed reviews from critics and became a box-office bomb.
 However, the film has garnered a cult following based on the societal relevance and themes of the story.
 (Note: Attributed to multiple references:)

 Plot

 Bhavesh Joshi, Sikandar "Siku" Khanna, and Rajat are three young men who meet at an anti-corruption rally and become friends.
-They later create a YouTube channel called Insaaf TV, an online show focused on justice, exposing common wrongdoings, and highlighting the rampant corruption in their city.
+Bhavesh and Siku later create a YouTube channel called Insaaf TV, an online show focused on justice, exposing common wrongdoings, and highlighting the rampant corruption in their city.
 Initially, their show is successful.
 They wear paper-bag masks and help to address small-scale corruptions in and around their neighborhood.
-However, as time passes, Siku and Rajat get jobs in the corporate sector after graduating, and their interest in Insaaf TV gradually fades.
-Bhavesh, however, becomes obsessed with eradicating corruption from society and continues his vigilante acts, despite the decline in their channel's viewership.
+However, as time passes, Siku gets jobs in the corporate sector after graduating, and his interest in Insaaf TV gradually fades.
+Bhavesh, however, becomes obsessed with eradicating corruption from society and continues his vigilante acts, despite the decline in their channel's viewership as Rajat remains it's only constant viewer.

 Bhavesh receives an email from an elderly citizen about water problems in his locality and begins investigating.
 He discovers that water pipes meant to deliver water to households have been fitted with additional pipes to siphon water to tankers, which are then sold back to the residents who were supposed to receive it for free from the municipality.
 Bhavesh leaks this information on his channel, which leads to Patil, the leader of the water crime syndicate responsible for the act, ordering a manhunt to uncover the true identity of the masked man behind Insaaf TV.

 Meanwhile, despite providing all the proper documents and following up multiple times with the local police, Siku's police clearance for his U.S. visa is delayed until he pays a bribe.
 When Bhavesh learns of this, he becomes furious, and the two get into a heated argument.
 An enraged Bhavesh declares that all government officials and politicians are corrupt and should be eradicated to cleanse society, with Siku recording the exchange on his phone.
 Bhavesh later punches Siku, breaking his nose.
 In retaliation, Siku uploads the video to the Insaaf TV channel.